 Dr. Wolpow created The Northwest Center for Holocaust, Genocide and Ethnocide Education (NWCHGEE) in September of 1998 to assist educators in the design and implementation of Holocaust, genocide and ethnocide-related studies.
-NWCHGEE is dedicated to remembering and learning from the past in order to promote the human rights of all people.
+NWCHGEE was dedicated to remembering and learning from the past in order to promote the human rights of all people.
+Dr. Wolpow was also essential in providing local Holocaust survivors Noémi Ban (pictured here with WWU’s Uzma Ahmad), Magda Dorman, and Fred Fragner the opportunity to share their stories.
 After Dr. Wolpow’s retirement, NWCHGEE continued to be housed in the Woodring College of Education, administered by the Center for Education, Equity, and Diversity under the leadership of Dr. Kristen French.

 In May 2014, members of the campus community started discussing how the NWCHGEE could continue and expand its work and how other departments and colleges could aid in furthering the center’s mission and visibility on-and off-campus.